SkoolNotes/Taproot/2020PHYS201/KBhPHYS201NuclearPhysics.md

 Nuclear processes usually end up with Iron; like...

 - If you are on the "blue"/"left" region, you release energy by fusioning into iron (add stuff up until you get to stable iron.)
-- If you are on the "yellow"/"r"
+- If you are on the "yellow"/"right" region, you release energy by fissioning into iron (split until you get to iron)